 Before the Meeting of Creditors

-Even though Lucid Law’s team of legal professionals will thoroughly review your bankruptcy petition with you to ensure accuracy before you sign it, you should do another thorough review of your bankruptcy petition before your Meeting of Creditors.
-If any of the information in your filing is out-of-date or inaccurate, you should contact your legal team at Lucid Law to review the information and determine if it is necessary to file an amendment before the 341 Meeting.
-We want to make sure your Newark or Trenton case trustee does not have any reason to think that you are hiding anything.
+You should do another thorough review of your bankruptcy petition before your Meeting of Creditors.
+If any of the information in your filing is out-of-date or inaccurate, you should contact your bankruptcy lawyer.
+The lawyer will review the information to determine if it is necessary to file an amendment before the 341 Meeting.
+You want to make sure your case trustee does not have any reason to think that

-Seven to ten days before your 341 Meeting, Lucid Law will need to provide your case trustee with a copy of your most recent tax return and copies of pay stubs from the 60 days prior to your bankruptcy filing.
+Seven to ten days before your 341 Meeting, your lawyer will provide your case trustee with a copy of your most recent tax return.
+At this time, your lawyer will also provide copies of pay stubs from the 60 days prior to your bankruptcy filing.
 So please make sure you get hits information to us as soon as possible.

 Who is Present?

 The 341 Meeting takes place in a meeting room, not a courtroom.
-You, your attorney representative from Lucid Law, and your Newark or Trenton Chapter 7 or Chapter 13 case trustee will all be present.
+You, your attorney, and your case trustee will all be present.
 Creditors named in your bankruptcy case may attend the meeting, but in most cases, they do not.

 What the Trustee Asks

-During the 341 meeting, the trustee asks a list of questions relating to your income, your debt, and any assets you have.
+During the 341 meeting, the trustee asks a list of questions relating to your income, debt, and assets.
 They ask whether or not you have reviewed your bankruptcy petition and if the petition is accurate.
-Other questions may relate to any businesses you own, assets given or sold to friends or family members, any debts that are owed to you, and ongoing personal injury cases.
+Other questions may relate to businesses you own, assets given or sold to friends or family members, debts that are owed to you, and ongoing personal injury cases.

 The Meeting of Creditors is generally very short and is typically over in less than 10 minutes.
-However, New Jersey Bankruptcy trustees schedule these meetings in 30-minute blocks so you should expect to be there for at least 30 minutes and often times an hour or more.
+However, trustees schedule these meetings in 30-minute blocks.
+Therefore, you should expect to be there for at least 30 minutes and often times an hour or more.
 After the meeting, creditors have a chance to object to the discharge.
-Within 60 to 90 days after the meeting, assuming that you meet all requirements and there are no objections, you should receive proof of a discharge.
+Within 60 to 90 days after the meeting, you should receive proof of a discharge.
+Of course, this assumes that you meet all requirements and there are no objections.

-Bankruptcy could be a fresh start for you if you have an unmanageable amount of debt, and the process is much easier with a dedicated and compassionate attorney.
-Learn more about your bankruptcy options and how debt relief can give you your much needed Fresh Start by calling the trusted and compassionate professionals at Lucid Law contact Lucid Law at (908) 350-7505.
+Bankruptcy could be a fresh start for you if you have an unmanageable amount of debt.
+The process is much easier with a dedicated and compassionate attorney.
+Contact us to learn more about your bankruptcy options.
+Debt relief can give you your much needed Fresh Start.